Alan Pergament: Here's how CNN, Fox News are doing in WNY after Trump Town Hall, Carlson firing

 Roman was all for the deal no matter the cost to America.
 Kendall, thinking of his children’s future, was waffling as usual.

-He ultimately had to decide whether to save the nominee who might destroy America after learning that his sister Shiv (Saran Snook) had gone behind the backs to support the tech genius, Lukas Matsson (Alexander Skarsgard), trying to buy a large part of their company in a deal the brothers wanted to squash.
+He ultimately had to decide whether to save the nominee who might destroy America after learning that his sister Shiv (Sarah Snook) had gone behind their backs to support the tech genius, Lukas Matsson (Alexander Skarsgard), trying to buy a large part of their company in a deal the brothers wanted to squash.

 If you watched the cynicism of “Succession” over the years, you knew that ultimately would be a no-brainer for the Roy brothers.